Bins - What goes in them?

 Want to know which bin to put something in or where to take it?
 Use the search below to find out.

-When putting items into your recycling bin, please ensure they are clean and preferably dry.
-Items can either be placed in loose or bagged in a clear recycling sack.
+When putting items into your recycling bin, please ensure they are clean and dry.
+Items should be placed in loose; please do not put them in a carrier bag or clear recycling sack.

 Extra recycling will be collected on your recycling collection day as long as it is securely bagged in a clear recycling sack and placed next to your bin.
 Recycling presented in black sacks or carrier bags will not be accepted.
 Please ensure that any extra recycling is dry, Mole Valley District Council (MVDC) is unable to accept wet material.